cheater/articles/first-haskell-script.md

 Now, we can rewrite the definition of *isSomeone*:
 	isSomeone someone name = (==) someone name philippaKnown = any (isSomeone "Philippa") known_friends
 This changes *==* from being an *infix operator* to being a normal function.
-We can now remove a parameter:
+We can now remove a parameter from the definition, making the code more point-free:
 	isSomeone someone = (==) someone
 And then another one:
 	isSomeone = (==)